hsbt/old-ruby-build/README.md

 ## Usage

-You can use the script to pass `X.Y` version and intallation path as arguments like this:
+You can use the script to pass `X.Y` version and installation path as arguments like this:

 ```sh
 $ ruby ./build.rb 2.6 ~/.rbenv/versions